 Fields Data

-Tomas's report from his Domain Topic ВС 123
+Tomas's report from his Domain Topic BC 123

 Anita's report from the same Domain Topic С 2345

 Even though Anita has permission to see more fields, they're not available to her because Tomas did not have access to them when he created the Domain Topic.
 However, Anita does have permission to see more data than Tomas, so when she creates a view, or opens or runs the report based on that view, she can see more rows than Tomas can when he views the report.
-See "Editing a Domain" on page 229 for a technical explanation of data security for Domains.
-See the note in "Editing a Domain" on page 229 about the impact of editing a Domain or Domain Topic.
+See the JasperReports Server Security Guide for a technical explanation of data security for Domains.

-4.9.2.2 Saving Domain Settings as a Domain Topic
+5.9.2.2 Saving Domain Settings as a Domain Topic